 A Regular Owner that purchases a Regular Note at a price that is less than the remaining stated redemption price at maturity of the Regular Note (or in the case of a Regular Note issued with OID, less than the adjusted issue price of the Regular Note) has market discount with respect to the Regular Note in the amount of the difference.
 In general, three consequences arise if a Regular Owner acquires a Regular Note with market discount.
 First, the Regular Owner must treat any principal payment with respect to a Regular Note acquired with market discount as ordinary income to the extent of the market discount that accrued while the Regular Owner held the Regular Note.
-Second, the Regular Owner must treat gain on the disposition or retirement of such a Regular Note as ordinary income under the circumstances discussed under "-Sales and Other Dispositions of Regular Notes."
+Second, the Regular Owner must treat gain on the disposition or retirement of such a Regular Note as ordinary income under the circumstances discussed under "Sales and Other Dispositions of Regular Notes."
 Third, a Regular Owner that incurs or continues indebtedness to acquire a Regular Note at market discount may be required to defer the deduction of all or a portion of the interest on the indebtedness until the corresponding amount of market discount is included in income.
 Alternatively, a Regular Owner may elect to include market discount in income on a current basis as it accrues, in which case the three consequences discussed above will not apply.
-If a Regular Owner makes this election, the Regular Owner must also apply the election to all debt instruments the Regular Owner acquires on or after the beginning of the first taxable year to which the election applies.
-A Regular Owner may revoke the election only with the consent of the IRS.
+If a Regular Owner makes this election, the Regular Owner must also apply the election to all debt instruments the Regular Owner may revoke the election only with the consent of the IRS.